alphagowoof/Arkane/README.md

 # Apple-Explained-Moderation-Bot
-A moderation bot for Apple Explained Discord server
+A moderation bot for Apple Explained Discord server.